 Is fracking wasting water?

 No. Fracking only accounts for 0.1% of water use across the United States.
 Other energy sources require far more water, and scientists at the University of Texas have determined that increased natural gas use is actually helping our state use less water as we meet our growing energy needs.
 Interestingly, when natural gas is burned, it actually releases water vapor.

 Can you ban fracking without banning all oil & gas development?

 No. Fracking is used in approximately 95 percent of all oil and gas wells in the United States -- including here in North Texas.
 In fact, the Texas Supreme Court has ruled that "wells in the Barnett Shale require fracture stimulation to produce."
-The Court has also found that fracking is "essential" to the recovery of oil and gas.
+The Court has also found that hydraulic fracturing, or fracking, is essential to the recovery of oil and gas.

 If you have a question about fracking,

 Fill out the form below for an answer from an energy expert!